aws-samples/duomfa-with-amazon-cognito/README.md

 # DUO MFA integration with Amazon Cognito

 This project is a demonestration of how to integrate Duo Multi-Factor Authentication with Amazon Cognito user pools.
-This demo project is developed to accompany this [blog post].

 # Requirements
 - AWS account and permissions to create CloudFromation stacks, Cognito resources and lambda functions